Welcome to 2020. (No Barbara Walters meme needed because I didn't use her actual intro tag).

 1) Keep Writing

 A very obvious goal.
 The attempt is to do it daily, but I try not to beat myself up if I don't.
-There is a little scolding of myself if I miss day, especially if it's due to laziness, but for the most part I've learned it isn't the end of the world if I don't write.
+I perhaps scold myself a little if I miss a day, especially if it's due to laziness, but for the most part I've learned it isn't the end of the world if I don't write.
 I have a routine set in place but as we all know life can throw curveballs now and again.
 I am hoping to reach 300k words this year after nearing 250,000 in 2019.
 The middle of October brought a change to life so writing took a backseat and I didn't quite get to where I wanted to be.

 I use a website called WriteTrack to log my daily word count, something that has helped the past couple of years.
 I begin with a monthly word count goal and then adjust it as the year progresses, using a monthly average to set the following months' goal.